RezaPourdast/RezaPourdast/README.md

 ### 🧩 Fun Facts

-- 🔥 I started learning Rust just a month ago — and built a full app with it.
+- 🔥 i Created the Dnsight app in less than 1 month of learning rust by my self.
 - 🎮 Used to be a streamer when I was 15 — learned a lot about creativity and communication.
 - 🍳 I can spend hours perfecting one tiny detail (yes, I’m a bit of a perfectionist).
-- 💪 Lost over **5 kg** in 2 weeks through gym and discipline — consistency is everything.

 ---